Find Grad Schools

 3 Yearly Graduations

 The 19th most popular school in the country for other theological & ministerial studies majors who are seeking their doctor's degree is The King's University.
 Each year, around 600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,400 per year, while in-state graduate students, on average, pay $9,720 per year.
+The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,450 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in other theological & ministerial studies from TKU.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to other theological & ministerial studies that offer doctor’s degrees.